Music Publishing vs Distribution (Full Breakdown)

 Music Composition VS Master

-In the music business, everyone should know the difference is between composing and mastering.
+In the music business, everyone should know the difference between composing and mastering.

 Copyright for music is split into two parts: the master recording and the composition that goes with it.